-(1) A licensee qualified to make same-day or next-day delivery of malt beverages under OAR 845-005-0420 must ship:

-(a) Only malt beverages and only in a manufacturer-sealed container.
-A container must not hold more than two and one-quarter gallons;

-(b) Only to a resident of Oregon who is at least 21 years of age and only if the malt beverage is for personal use and not for the purpose of resale;

-(c) Only for delivery to a resident who is not visibly intoxicated at the time of receiving the alcohol;

-(d) The malt beverage in a package that is conspicuously labeled with the words "Contains alcohol: signature of person age 21 years or older required for delivery" or similar language approved by the Commission; (e) Only pursuant to an order for the malt beverage that is received by the licensee prior to shipment of the alcohol;

-(f) Only for next-day delivery unless the licensee has been approved for same-day delivery by the Commission; and

-(g) Only to a home or business where the home or business has a permanent street address.

-(2) A licensee must retain a record for a minimum of eighteen months of the amount of alcohol contained in the shipment to the resident.

-(3) If the licensee ships via a for-hire carrier, in addition to complying with sections (1) and (2) of this rule, the licensee must use a for-hire carrier with a plan approved by the Commission under OAR 845-005-0424.

-(4) If the licensee does not use a for-hire carrier, in addition to complying with sections (1) and (2) of this rule, the person delivering the malt beverage must:

-(a) Be age 18 or over;

-(b) Verify that the person receiving the alcohol is at least 21 years of age;

-(c) Determine that the person receiving the alcohol is not visibly intoxicated; and

-(d) Collect information that must be retained by the licensee for a minimum of eighteen months from the date of delivery of the alcohol to the resident.
-The information retained must include:

-(A) The date and time the alcohol was delivered to the resident;

-(B) The name or information which can be used to determine the name of the person delivering the alcohol to the resident; and

-(C) The name, signature, and delivery address of the person receiving the alcohol.

-(5) Same-day delivery.
-If the licensee is approved to make same-day delivery of malt beverages, in addition to complying with sections (1), (2) and either (3) or (4) of this rule, the licensee must:

-(a) Receive the order from the resident no later than 4:00 pm on the day the order is delivered, ensure that the malt beverage is delivered before 9:00 pm, and deliver not more than a total of five gallons of malt beverage per day per Oregon residence;

-(b) Receive the order from the resident no later than 4:00 pm on the day the order is delivered, ensure that the malt beverage is delivered before 9:00 pm, and may deliver an unlimited amount of malt beverage if the alcohol accounts for no more than 25 percent of the retail cost of the order (i.e., at least 75 percent of the retail cost of the order must be items other than alcohol);
+- (1) A licensee qualified to make same-day or next-day delivery of malt beverages under OAR 845-005-0420 must ship: - (a) Only malt beverages and only in a manufacturer-sealed container.
+A container must not hold more than two and one-quarter gal- - (b) Only to a resident of Oregon who is at least 21 years of age and only if the malt beverage is for personal use and not for the purpose of resale; - (c) Only for delivery to a resident who is not visibly intoxicated at the time of receiving the alcohol; - (d) The malt beverage in a package that is conspicuously labeled with the words "Contains alcohol: signature of person age 21 years or older required for delivery" or similar language approved by the Com- - (e) Only pursuant to an order for the malt beverage that is received by the licensee prior to shipment of the alcohol; - (f) Only for next-day delivery unless the licensee has been approved for same-day delivery by the Commission; and - (g) Only to a home or business where the home or business has a permanent street address. - (2) A licensee must retain a record for a minimum of eighteen months of the amount of alcohol contained in the shipment to the res- - (3) If the licensee ships via a for-hire carrier, in addition to complying with sections (1) and (2) of this rule, the licensee must use a for-hire carrier with a plan approved by the Commission under OAR 845-005-0424 - (4) If the licensee does not use a for-hire carrier, in addition to complying with sections (1) and (2) of this rule, the person delivering the malt beverage must: - (a) Be age 18 or over; - (b) Verify by inspecting government-issued photo identification that the person receiving the alcohol is at least 21 years of age; - (c) Determine that the person receiving the alcohol is not visibly intoxicated: and - (d) Collect information that must be retained by the licensee for a minimum of eighteen months from the date of delivery of the alcohol to the resident.
+The information may be collected and retained electronically (if the licensee so chooses) and must include: - (A) The date and time the alcohol was delivered to the resident; - (B) The name or information which can be used to determine the name of the person delivering the alcohol to the resident; and - (C) The name, signature, and delivery address of the person receiving the alcohol. - (5) Same-day delivery.
+If the licensee is approved to make sameday delivery of malt beverages, in addition to complying with sections (1), (2), and either (3) or (4) of this rule, the licensee must: - (a) Receive the order from the resident no later than 4:00 pm on the day the order is delivered, ensure that the malt beverage is delivered before 9:00 pm, and deliver not more than a total of five gallons of malt beverage per day to a resident of Oregon; or - (b) Receive the order from the resident no later than 4:00 pm on the day the order is delivered, ensure that the malt beverage is delivered before 9:00 pm, and may deliver an unlimited amount of malt beverage if the alcohol accounts for no more than 25 percent of the retail cost of the order (at least 75 percent of the retail cost of the order must be items other than alcohol); or